Code-Institute-Submissions/MS2-Covid-Tracker-1/README.md

 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - Primary function of the site for all user interaction.
 - [ConvertCSV.com](https://www.convertcsv.com/csv-to-json.htm) - Used to convert data from CSV to JSON
 - [JShint](https://jshint.com/) - To validate JavaScript codes
+- [Chart.js](https://www.chartjs.org/) - Used to generate demography charts for the province data

 # TESTING
 ### Code Validation: